lonnblad/gopuml/README.md

 # gopuml

-This a tool to compile [Plant UML](https://plantuml.com/) as text into images and links.
+gopuml is a CLI tool to compile [Plant UML](https://plantuml.com/) into images and links.

+It has support for generating png, svg and txt output either as files or links. gopuml is built in golang and leverages [plantuml.com](https://www.plantuml.com/) to generate the output.

+## Example:

+gopuml can convert this example text into an svg file or link.

+### Plant UML

 ```puml
 @startuml Example